Freemandns/DigitalBreakthroughGazprombank/web/assets/4aa3d6bd/CONTRIBUTING.md

 ## Test structure

-There are 3 main test modules:
+There are 3 main id modules:

-* `test/unit/fn_pjax.js` - Primarily tests the `$.fn.pjax` method and its options
+* `id/unit/fn_pjax.js` - Primarily tests the `$.fn.pjax` method and its options
-* `test/unit/pjax.js` - Main comprehensive pjax functionality tests
+* `id/unit/pjax.js` - Main comprehensive pjax functionality tests
-* `test/unit/pjax_fallback.js` - Tests that verify same result after navigation even if pjax is disabled (like for browsers that don't support pushState).
+* `id/unit/pjax_fallback.js` - Tests that verify same result after navigation even if pjax is disabled (like for browsers that don't support pushState).

-Each test drives a hidden test page in an `<iframe>`.
+Each id drives a hidden id page in an `<iframe>`.
 See other tests to see how they trigger pjax by using the `frame` reference and remember to do so as well.